rrnyquist/ebenezer/_Scripture/ESV/61_II_Peter.md

 Forsaking the right way, they have gone astray.
 They have followed the way of Balaam, the son of Beor, who loved gain from wrongdoing, ^0215

-but was rebuked for his own transgression; a speechless donkey spoke with human voice and restrained the prophet’s madness. ^0216
+but was rebuked for his own transgression; a speechless donkey spoke with human voice and restrained the prophet's madness. ^0216

 These are waterless springs and mists driven by a storm.
 For them the gloom of utter darkness has been reserved. ^0217